 - Audio Description--Audio Description is available for all patrons to hear and experience dance through verbal description that paints a picture in the mind.
 Audio description uses Channel 2 on the infrared assistive listening devices at the Benedum.
 For more information about our audio description program, including audio description dates and pre-performance sensory seminars, please visit our audio description page.

-Sign language interpretation will be available for these performances only upon request.
-We kindly request at least two weeks advance notice before the performance dates to ensure that we are able to secure interpreters.
+Sign language interpretation will be available for performances that use music with lyrics and educational programs only upon request.
+We kindly request at least two weeks advance notice before the performance or program dates to ensure that we are able to secure interpreters.

-- Autism-Friendly Performances--PBT is proud to be presenting one of the country's first autism-friendly performances of The Nutcracker!
-Please visit the Autism-Friendly Performances page for more information.
+- Autism-Friendly Performances--PBT proudly presented one of the country's first autism-friendly performances of The Nutcracker in December 2013!
+Please visit the Autism-Friendly Performances page for information.

 - Dance for Parkinson's--This program, based on the Dance for PD® program, invites people with Parkinson's, their families, caregivers, and friends, to become participants in the dance process!
 For more information, please visit our Dance for Parkinson's page.

 - Audio Recordings--Audio recordings are produced for select program notes for each of PBT's productions.
 The recordings are produced in collaboration with the Library for the Blind and Physically Handicapped, part of the Carnegie Library of Pittsburgh system.
 To listen to our audio recordings, please visit our audio recording page.

 Should you have a special request that is not listed above or have any questions about our accessibility services, please do not hesitate to call Alyssa Herzog Melby, Director of Education and Community Engagement, at 412-454-9105 or firstname.lastname@example.org.
 A two-week advance notice for accommodations not listed above is kindly requested.